A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Numerical results

 Fig.~\ref{fig:Hessenthaler_HS}(a) shows the hydrostatic equilibrium solution under gravity with $g=980.665 \, \text{cm}/\text{s}^2$.
 The solution at $t=10$~s has reached the equilibrium state matching the measurements from the experiment.
 For the phase I experiment, fully developed parabolic inflow boundary conditions are used with zero velocity in the $x$ and $y$ directions and peak velocity in the $z$ direction given as,

 Zero fluid traction is applied at the outflow and the boundary conditions at the remaining sides of the Eulerian domain's boundary is set to zero velocity.
 The simulation is run until a steady-state condition is reached.
 Fig.~\ref{fig:Hessenthaler_HS}(b) shows the steady-state solution for the displacement of the center-line of the silicon beam at $t=25$~s.
-Overall, there is a good agreement with the data reported from the experiment.
+Overall, there is a good agreement with the experimental data reported by Hessenthaler et al.~\cite{hessenthaler2017experiment}.
 Some discrepancies could be attributed to the fact that the outflow condition is imposed at an outlet that is not far enough from the filament.
 In Fig.~\ref{fig:Hessenthaler-phaseI}(a) the velocity magnitudes of the steady-state solution at $x=0$ is shown along with the equilibrium position of the silicon beam in Fig.~\ref{fig:Hessenthaler-phaseI}(b) colored by the magnitude of the steady-state wall shear stress.

 To perform phase II of the benchmark, a pulsatile inflow, according to the peak velocity values in Fig.~\ref{fig:Hessenthaler-phaseII}(a), is imposed at the inlets except that the $y$ component of the velocity at the bottom inlet is set to $u_y=0$.
 The frequency of the pulsatile velocity is $f_r=1/6$ and we run the simulation for two periods up to $t=12$~s.
-Fig.~\ref{fig:Hessenthaler-phaseI}(b) shows sample displacements of the filament's centerline for two separate times and their comparisons with experimental data.
+Fig.~\ref{fig:Hessenthaler-phaseII}(b) shows sample displacements of the filament's centerline for two separate times and their comparisons with experimental data.
 Additional qualitative comparison of the magnitude of the $z$ component velocity with MRI measurement obtained by Hessenthaler et al. \cite{hessenthaler2017experiment} on $z=9.3$~cm plane at time $t=2.02$~s is shown Fig.~\ref{fig:Hessenthaler-phaseII}(c).
 Although some discrepancies can be observed in the details of the velocity distribution, the overall magnitude and peak locations are generally in good agreement.